 Feta and Sun Dried Tomato Tart

-- 1 tablespoon roughly chopped fresh oregano (or 1 teaspoon dried)
+- 1 tablespoon fresh oregano chopped, or 1 teaspoon dried

 - Preheat oven to 375 degrees F and line a rimmed baking sheet with parchment paper.

-- In a small bowl, mix together the eggs, feta cheese, onion, sun dried tomatoes, and oregano.
+- In a small bowl, mix together the 2 eggs, feta cheese, onion, sun dried tomatoes (1/4 cup), and oregano (1 tablespoons fresh, 1 teaspoon dried).
 Season with salt and pepper.

 - Place one layer of filo dough on prepared baking sheet.
 Brush carefully with some of the melted butter, making sure to coat every part of it (otherwise the filo dough won't stick and the tart will flake apart).
 Add another layer, brush with butter, and continue layering until all filo has been used.
 Add a generous amount of melted butter on the final layer, especially on the edges.